nathanjessen/nathanjessen.github.io/_posts/2015-11-11-an-introduction-to-bem.md

 title: An Introduction to BEM
 category: Article
 tags: [CSS, BEM]
-excerpt: An Introduction to the BEM methodology.
 ---

-By now you've probably used BEM syntax on one of your projects or at least heard about others using it on theirs.
 BEM is a syntax for naming components with flexibility and ease of modification in mind.
-In my experience, (when used correctly) BEM syntax cuts down on the size of CSS files and does a great job in reducing specificity wars within the codebase.
+Wwhen used correctly, BEM syntax cuts down on the size of CSS files and does a great job in reducing specificity wars within the codebase.
 When used with other CSS best practices it can make components easier to maintain, to understand, and to develop.

 ## What is a component?